nisicadmir/nodejs-typescript/tutorial-2.md

 }
 ```

 We also need to have a model that we will return to the client.
-Create a file called `error-model` inside `error-handler` folder with following code:
+Create a file called `error-model.ts` inside `error-handler` folder with following code:

 ```typescript
 export class ErrorModel {